top of page

 • Pass a criminal history and background check with fingerprinting

-• Have housing that meets physical safety standards – adequate space and reliable transportation
+• Must have home stability that meets physical safety standards – adequate space and reliable transportation

-• Complete TN KEY training and become first aid and CPR trainings
+• Complete TN KEY training and complete first aid and CPR trainings.

 Who are the kids who need foster parents?

-We help all kinds of children and families, from all over Tennessee.
-We help children from many different backgrounds and cultures.
-Like any child, children in foster care are unique.
-Each has their own special personality, abilities, interests, and potential.
-So, we need safe foster homes who can support the children in their care.
+WP helps all kinds of children, teens and families, from all over Tennessee.
+We help teens from many different backgrounds and cultures work to be successful in adult hood.
+Like anyone, children and teens in foster care are unique.
+Each have their own special personality, abilities, interests, and potential.
+So, we need safe foster homes who can support the youth in their care.

 How long do kids stay in foster care?

-The amount of time children are in foster care can vary.
+The amount of time children and teens are in foster care can vary.
 Placements can last a few weeks, a few months, or several years.
-How long a child stays in a foster home is usually decided by their biological parent’s ability to engage with services designed to keep their children safe.
-During this time, a supportive home can make a big difference for a child.
+How long one stays in a foster home is usually decided by their biological parent’s ability to engage with services designed to keep their children safe.
+During this time, a supportive home can make a big difference!
+We also provide further support to them even after they leave the foster home!

 What support is available for foster parents?